I create otherworldly fictions, games, and artifacts here in the Arizona desert.

 W.L.
 Gore & Associates

-Just look at the universe.
-So far, we're alone.
-You and I are special.
+So far, we're alone in the universe.
+You and I are something special.

 But we can do it.
-We’re human after all.
+We’re human.
+And that's pretty amazing.